Yes No Share to Facebook

 Negotiable Instruments Containing Express Terms Regarding Repayment

-Question: What is the difference between a demand note and a common promissory note?
+Question: What’s the difference between a promissory note and a demand note in Ontario?

 Understanding What Constitutes As a Promissory Note and What Is Meant By a Demand Note Versus a Common Note